 This continuing network will bring you together with other educators for peer support and critical colleagueship.
 You will share and get feedback on new ideas you are developing as well as challenges you are confronting.
 This network is a great opportunity for you to engage in text study, to build new collegial relationships, and to learn about new resources and the work of your fellow educators.
 Network activities will include: text study; case studies; reflection; protocols for sharing both new innovative learning experiences as well as challenges; and resource sharing.
 You will contribute to the field by designing and/or implementing innovative strategies in your own setting or in the larger community.
 This network was previously known as "New York Metropolitan Congregational Educators".

-This network is for early childhood directors, assistant directors, or teacher leaders who have a passion for deepening their understanding of Israel education, are willing to challenge assumptions, are open to new ideas, and want to become leaders in this topic for their schools and the wider community.
+Are you an early childhood director, assistant director, or teacher leader who is curious about or has a passion for deepening your understanding of Israel education, willing to challenge assumptions, and open to new ideas?